lukso-network/website-support-center/docs/extension/common-errors.md

 # Common Errors

-### "Universal Profile is not allowed by this Transaction Relay Service"
+## Universal Profile is not allowed by this Transaction Relay Service

 This error occurs if a user deployed his Universal Profile through a 3rd party platform that has its own Transaction Relay Service (like [_Universal.Page_](https://universal.page)).
 If the externally created profile gets imported into the Universal Profile Browser Extension, it is not compatible with LUKSO's own Transaction Relay Service, responsible for paying for user transactions on the network.